handsomewzy/EyeSim-VQA/README.md

 ---

 ## 🧠 Overview

-Modeling visual perception in a manner consistent with human subjective evaluation has become a central direction in both video quality assessment (VQA) and broader visual understanding tasks.
+Modeling visual perception in a manner consistent with human subjective evaluation has become a central direction in both video quality assessment (VQA) and broader visual understanding tasks.
 While free-energy-guided self-repair mechanisms—reflecting human observational experience—have proven effective in image quality assessment, extending them to VQA remains non-trivial.
-In addition, biologically inspired paradigms such as holistic perception, local analysis, and gazedriven scanning have achieved notable success in high-level vision tasks, yet their potential within the VQA context remains largely underexplored.
-To address these issues, we propose EyeSimVQA, a novel VQA framework that incorporates freeenergy-based self-repair.
-It adopts a dual-branch architecture, with an aesthetic branch for global perceptual evaluation and a technical branch for fine-grained structural and semantic analysis.
+In addition, biologically inspired paradigms such as holistic perception, local analysis, and gaze-driven scanning have achieved notable success in high-level vision tasks, yet their potential within the VQA context remains largely underexplored.
+To address these issues, we propose EyeSimVQA, a novel VQA framework that incorporates free-energy-based self-repair.
+It adopts a dual-branch architecture, with an aesthetic branch for global perceptual evaluation and a technical branch for fine-grained structural and semantic analysis.
 Each branch integrates specialized enhancement modules tailored to distinct visual inputs—resized full-frame images and patch-based fragments—to simulate adaptive repair behaviors.
-We also explore a principled strategy for incorporating highlevel visual features without disrupting the original backbone.
+We also explore a principled strategy for incorporating high-level visual features without disrupting the original backbone.
 In addition, we design a biologically inspired prediction head that models sweeping gaze dynamics to better fuse global and local representations for quality prediction.
-Experiments on five public VQA benchmarks demonstrate that EyeSimVQA achieves competitive or superior performance compared to state-of-theart methods, while offering improved interpretability through its biologically grounded design.
+Experiments on five public VQA benchmarks demonstrate that EyeSimVQA achieves competitive or superior performance compared to state-of-the-art methods, while offering improved interpretability through its biologically grounded design.

 ---

 ## 🧱 Network Architecture